aspose-total/Aspose.Total-Products/total/en/java/conversion/md-to-dotm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform MD to DOTM via Java" h2="On Premise Java API to Render MD to DOTM without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting MD to DOTM is a simple two-step process that can be done with the help of Aspose.Total for Java.
+Aspose.Total for Java is a powerful suite of APIs that can be used to process documents of various formats.
+The first step in the process is to render the MD file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF processing API that can be used to render MD files to DOC.
+Once the MD file is rendered to DOC, the second step is to convert the DOC to DOTM using Aspose.Words for Java.
+Aspose.Words for Java is a powerful document processing API that can be used to convert DOC to DOTM.

-You can convert MD to DOTM by using two simple steps.
-First you need to render MD file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to DOTM.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+The process of converting MD to DOTM is quite simple and straightforward.
+All you need to do is to render the MD file to DOC using Aspose.PDF for Java and then use Aspose.Words for Java to convert the DOC to DOTM.
+Both APIs come under the Aspose.Total for Java package, which makes it easier to access and use them.
+With the help of these APIs, you can easily convert MD to DOTM in just a few simple steps.
+So, if you are looking for a way to convert MD to DOTM, then Aspose.Total for Java is the perfect solution for you.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}